-Accompanying Hours Allotted: Students are allotted no more than that number of hours listed below for rehearsing/coaching.
+Hours Allotted: Students are allotted no more than that number of hours listed below for rehearsing/coaching.
 The playing time for the pre-recital and recital is not included in this total.
 Students who are wanting additional rehearsal time (or to play a Sophomore recital) must pay the pianist directly at an agreed rate.

-- Master of Music or Artist Diploma Recital = 6 hours total with accompanist (i.e. 4 rehearsals and 2 coachings with instructor) - Full Senior Recital = 5 hours total with accompanist - Half Senior Recital = 3 hours total with accompanist - Full Junior Recital = 4 hours total with accompanist - Half Junior Recital = 3 hours total with accompanist - Concerto Competition = 3 hours total with accompanist - Upper Division Qualifying Exam = 3 hours total with accompanist - Recital Rep Performance = 1 hour total with accompanist (30 min. rehearsal & 30 min. lesson/coaching with instructor - Jury (for those auditioning for the President's Honor Recital) = 3 hours total with accompanist - Jury (for freshmen and all others not auditioning for the President's Honor Recital) = 2 hours total with accompanist scheduling conflicts can be resolved.
-Student accompanists are generally paired with at least two other students and are available to attend weekly rehearsals, some lessons, and class coaching.
+- Master of Music or Artist Diploma Recital = 6 hours total with accompanist (i.e. 4 rehearsals and 2 coachings with instructor) - Full Senior Recital = 5 hours total with accompanist - Half Senior Recital = 3 hours total with accompanist - Full Junior Recital = 4 hours total with accompanist - Half Junior Recital = 3 hours total with accompanist - Concerto Competition = 3 hours total with accompanist - Upper Division Qualifying Exam = 3 hours total with accompanist - Recital Rep Performance = 1 hour total with accompanist (30 min. rehearsal & 30 min. lesson/coaching with instructor - Jury (for those auditioning for the President's Honor Recital) = 3 hours total with accompanist - Jury (for freshmen and all others not auditioning for the President's Honor Recital) = 2 hours total with accompanist

-Staff Accompanists: Staff accompanists are available for a minimum number of lessons and rehearsals.
+Staff Pianists: Staff collaborative pianists are available for a minimum number of lessons and rehearsals.
 Preparation of required recitals is their primary responsibility.

-Student Accompanists: All student accompanists are registered for Accompanying MUS 211/611 and are required to bring their partners with them to this class for coaching.
-Since this class is generally small, most
+Student Pianists: All student piano majors are registered for Accompanying MUS 211/611 and are required to bring their partners with them to this class for coaching.
+Since this class is generally small, most scheduling conflicts can be resolved.
+Student pianists are generally paired with at least two other students and are available to attend weekly rehearsals, some lessons, and class coaching.

-Contacting Your Accompanist: Accompanist's general information is posted in the Music Office.
-If you are unaware of your assigned accompanist after you've made a request, contact Lara Urrutia.
+Contacting Your Collaborative Pianist: If you are unaware of your whom your assigned pianist is after you've made a request, contact Lara Urrutia.

-Rehearsals: In order to guarantee your rehearsal(s) with your accompanist, Staff accompanists need two weeks' notice before scheduling a rehearsal or presence at your lesson.
-A student who is assigned an accompanist must be fully prepared for each meeting with the accompanist.
+Rehearsals: In order to guarantee your rehearsal(s) with your collaborative pianist, please be mindful that accompanists need two weeks' notice before scheduling a rehearsal or presence at your lesson.
+A student who is assigned to a pianist must be fully prepared for each rehearsal.

-Lessons: Inform your accompanist of the exact time to come to your lesson.
+Lessons: Inform your pianist of the exact time to come to your lesson.
 Please don't say your lesson is at 4 o'clock and have your accompanist wait until 4:15 to begin.

 Cancellations: Rehearsals that are canceled by the student without adequate notice (i.e. less than 24 hours) will be considered unexcused.
 Rehearsals may be rescheduled, at the discretion of the accompanist, only with more than 24 hours of notice.
-Accompanists have no obligation to make up lessons that are canceled by the student.
+Collaborative pianists have no obligation to make up lessons that are canceled by the student.

 In the case of illness inform the instructor as soon as possible BEFORE the scheduled lessons.
-The accompanist may ask you to provide written verification of your illness from a doctor or the Health Center.
+The pianist may ask you to provide written verification of your illness from a doctor..

-Students with three or more unexcused cancellations will lose their privileges to an accompanist.
+Students with three or more unexcused cancellations will lose their privileges to a collaborative pianist.

 Performance Classes and Recital Repertory Class: Some instructors have performance classes.
-Keep your accompanist well informed of the day and time you will perform.
+Keep your pianist well informed of the day and time you will perform.
 Plan ahead in the same way for Recital Repertory Class.
-Consult your accompanist before you sign up.
+Consult your assigned pianist before you sign up.